Fort Drum Outdoor Recreation hosts open house to highlight winter activities in the North Country

+FORT DRUM, N.Y.
+(Nov.
+10, 2020) -- It’s no secret that there’s an abundance of recreational opportunities in the North Country during the winter.
+From ice fishing and ice skating to snowshoeing and skiing, a long, cold season is ideal for trying out all that this region has to offer.

-Fort Drum's Outdoor Recreation staff hosted an open house Nov.
-10 to showcase their arsenal of winter equipment and talk with community members about winter recreation activities.
-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+At Fort Drum, the Outdoor Recreation staff helps community members get all of the right gear for any occasion.
+On Nov.
+10, they hosted an open house to showcase their arsenal of rental equipment and winter packages.

+“I’m a native of this area, and I know these go fast every year,” Matthew Fayle said, pointing to an ice fishing tent.
+“It’s a pretty popular activity around here anyway, but during COVID-19 I guarantee everything we rent out for winter will be gone.”

+That was apparent over the summer, as people spent more time outside because of the pandemic.

 |Date Taken: